by Texas Homesteader ~

 EZ Sun Tracker Simplifies Oven Alignment

-There is one of these cubes on either side of the oven door to help you properly align your Sun Oven directly toward the sun.
+There is another alignment helper on either side of the oven door to help you properly align your Sun Oven directly toward the sun.
 The result is a higher temperature achieved in the oven in a much shorter time.
 YEA!
 I love this thing!

 Layering The Casserole Ingredients

-But even if you don’t have a Sun Oven you can make this recipe in your own electric or gas oven as well.
+But even if you don’t have a Sun Oven you can make this Cheesy Chile Chicken Casserole recipe in your own electric or gas oven as well.

 Cheesy Green-Chile Chicken Casserole